ymeine/atpackager/lib/visitors/readme.md

 First note that in addition to the given `files` filter, files who don't define an Aria class with a classpath corresponding to the skin (`aria.widgets.AriaSkin`) will be skipped as well.

 Then, it normalizes the skin definition using `aria.widgets.AriaSkinNormalization.normalizeSkin`, replacing the content of the file if done with success, logging an error otherwise.

-# Aria Templates dependencies

-* Name: `ATDependencies`

-Computes the dependencies of the given input file, and adds them to the latter.

-## Configuration

-### Files filtering

-* `files`
-	* default: `['**/*']`
-	* A set of patterns to filter the files to be processed.

-### Options

-* `mustExist`
-	* interface: `Boolean`
-	* default: `true`
-	* Whether to be strict or not when finding dependencies: if truthy, determined dependencies must be found in the packaging.
-* `externalDependencies`
-	* interface: `Array` of `String`
-	* default: `[]`
-	* List of paths of dependencies to consider as external, and therefore which do not have to be inside the packaging.

-## Implemented methods

-### `computeDependencies`

-Dependencies of the given input file are computed, and then actually specified as being dependencies of the file.

-Note that dependencies must be part of the packaging already, either already added to it or present in its source directory.

-If a dependency could not be found, is not part of the specified `externalDependencies` and if `mustExist` is truthy, an error is logged.

-# Compile Aria Templates templates

-* Name: `ATCompileTemplates`

-Compiles Aria Templates templates.

-## Configuration

-### Files filtering

-* `files`
-	* default: `['**/*']`
-	* A set of patterns to filter the files to be processed.

-## Implemented methods

-### `onWriteInputFile`

-In addition to the given `files` filter, if the file does not correspond to an actual template (we determine it if we can't find an associated parser), the file won't be processed.

-It uses the content provider `ATCompiledTemplate` to compile the template and store the associated content, and also sets it as the default content provider of the file, so that this is the content that would be fetched.